Higher-order asymptotic profiles for solutions to the Cauchy problem for a dispersive-dissipative equation with a cubic nonlinearity: Introduction

 Let $I\subseteq [0, \infty)$ be an interval and $X$ be a Banach space.
 Then, $L^{\infty}(I; X)$ denotes the space of all measurable functions $u: I \to X$ such that $\|u(t)\|_{X}$ belongs to $L^{\infty}(I)$.
 Also, $C(I; X)$ denotes the subspace of $L^{\infty}(I; X)$ of all continuous functions $u: I \to X$.

 Throughout this paper, $C$ denotes various positive constants, which may vary from line to line during computations.
-Also, it may depend on the norm of the initial data and other parameters.
+Also, it may depend on the norm of the initial data $u_{0}(x)$ and other parameters such as $\alpha$ and $\beta$.
 However, we note that it does not depend on the space variable $x$ and the time variable $t$.